 Power Input Options

-You can also run on a generator if needed.
+You can also run on a generator if needed (what size generator for welding?).
 The bottom line, you have flexibility with how you power up your welder with the MIGMax 215.

 Vulcan designed the MIGMax 215 to use inverter technology.
 So, it is smaller and lighter than welders that use transformers.
 This results in an easy-to-move and transport unit.